About the Designer and the Brand:

-Clouds and Ladders jewelry is designed and made by hand by Kate Joseph in her solar-powered studio in a redwood forest north of San Francisco.
-Kate has a background in painting and sculpture, but chose to pursue a career as an Occupational Therapist with jewelry design as a hobby.
-However, fate had a different plan - an employee of San Francisco Museum of Modern Art spotted her jewelry at a handcrafted goods market in San Francisco in 2018.
-Soon after the museum’s store started carrying her work, Kate began to concentrate on Clouds and Ladders full time.
-Her designs are distinctive, versatile, and lightweight - and each is a tiny work of art you can wear.
+Despite a background in painting and sculpture, Kate chose a career as an Occupational Therapist and making jewelry as a creative hobby.
+However, fate had a different plan - an employee of San Francisco Museum of Modern Art spotted her jewelry at a handcrafted goods market in 2018.
+Three months after SFMOMA’s store started carrying her work, Kate quit her job as an OT and began to concentrate on Clouds + Ladders full time.
+Currently she works with multiple Museum Stores coast to coast (including Philadelphia Museum of Art, Boston Museum of Art, Huntington Gardens and Museum, Oakland Museum of California, and more), and has recently started creating custom designs to accompany museum exhibitions.
+Her designs are bold and lightweight - and each is a tiny work of art you can wear.
 You're invited to follow along as Kate’s story unfolds on Instagram/cloudsandladders

 Q: Can you tell us about how your work is made?

-A: The making process involves soldering the brass frames, filling them with high quality polymer clay, and then a multiple step sanding/finishing process to create the smooth, matte finish that makes C+L jewelry so unique.
+A: The making process involves soldering the brass frames or hiring a foundry to cast them in bronze, filling them with high quality polymer clay, and then a multiple step sanding/finishing process to create the smooth, matte finish that makes C+L jewelry so unique.

 Jewelry designer Kate Joseph at work in her studio